jacqueline-homan/flashcards2/README.md

 flashcards2
 ===========

-a more interesting example of the flashcards app featuring user authentication tjhrough third party service providers
+a more interesting example of the flashcards app and executable flashcards Ruby program featuring user authentication through third party service providers